Simulate an APPROVED transaction

 Alternatively, you can create a standalone refund (e.g., “blind return”) by omitting

-The example creates a standalone $5 refund.
+transaction_idfrom the request. - The example creates a standalone $5 refund.